nicohlr/ipychart/docs/docs/user_guide/usage.md

 If you are already familiar with Chart.js, you can skip this part.
 :::

-Before looking at ipychart, lets take a look at what it looks like to create a chart with Chart.js.
+Before looking at ipychart, let's take a look at what it looks like to create a chart with Chart.js.
 It will allow us to better understand how ipychart works:

 ``` js
 // This is to gather the html container of the chart